Surging Orioles drop Nationals into cellar with 7-3 victory

 Corbin allowed five runs and eight hits with just two strikeouts in five innings.
 Last year he finished fourth in the NL with 238 strikeouts and had as few as two in only one start.

+“I wasn’t getting ahead of batters like I normally do,” Corbin said.
+“When you’re not doing that, you just put yourself in tough situations.
+I didn’t really figure it out all night, really.”

-Juan Soto and Trea Turner homered for the Nationals, who closed to 5-3 in the sixth but couldn’t complete the comeback.
+Juan Soto and Turner homered for the Nationals, who closed to 5-3 in the sixth but couldn’t complete the comeback.

 Coming off a 15-3 beatdown by Washington on Friday night, the Orioles bounced back immediately.
 Pedro Severino, formerly of the Nationals, hit a two-run double in the first inning and Velazquez tripled in a run in the second before scoring on a fly ball by Hanser Alberto.